 Allow me to preface even further.
 If you’re a diehard Cowboys fan, read this from top to bottom.
 You never know what you just might find.

-I will compare McVay and Garrett as a “perfect” leadership example.
+I would like to compare McVay and Garrett as a “Perfect” leadership example of 2 NFL Coaches.
 To include NFL current coaching trends.
-In addition, compare how coaching and leadership go hand in hand.
-Lastly why the NFL youth coaching movement is real!
+In addition, compare how coaching, and leadership go hand in hand.
+Lastly, why the NFL youth coaching movement is real!

 Now don’t get me wrong.
 Age is nothing but a number.
-Let’s not jump to conclusions.
-Keep an open mind rather when digesting this message.
+Let’s not jump to conclusions here.
+Keep an open mind rather when digesting this message please.
 Perfect example; Do you think it’s coincidence that Sean McVay (2017 NFL COY) hired 71-year-old Wade Phillips as his DC by accident?
 I answer that for you below.
 Keep reading!

 I got loyalty, got royalty inside my DNA

-For some head coaches change and innovation are not built-into their DNA.
-Possibly due to the antiquated ways of thinking and coaching in the NFL.
+For some NFL head coaches change, and innovation are not built-into their DNA.
+Possibly due to the antiquated ways of thinking, and coaching in the NFL.
 Up until last January anyway.
 A new type of NFL player is suiting up in the locker room.
 One that requires new ways of thinking and coaching.
 How Garrett has kept his job this long is a complete mystery based on results.

 Much more differently than years before.
-The selection of Sean McVay as the Rams HC by owner Stan Kroenke in January 2017 has now become the benchmark.
+The selection of Sean McVay as the Rams HC by owner Stan Kroenke in January 2017 has now become the benchmark in the NFL.
 A trend that has seen other younger head coaches placed on teams like Matt Nagy, 39 (CHI), Adam Gase, 39 (MIA), and lastly Kyle Shanahan, 38 (SFO) since then.